Buddhadev25/IUDX_Assignment/README.md

   <img src="./Screenshot/Assignment-3/6.png">
 </p>

-> Since Metrics Server is installed on cluster, current CPU utilization is unknown by kubernetes.
+> Since Metrics Server is not installed on cluster, current CPU utilization is unknown by kubernetes.